 The city encompasses seven major drainages, both artificial and natural, between the Santa Cruz Mountains and San Francisco Bay along the eastern side of the San Francisco Peninsula.
 Major watersheds include the North Shoreview District, San Mateo Creek, East Third Avenue, 16th Avenue Drain, 19th Avenue Drain, Laurel Creek, and Mariners Island.
-The City maintains the Laurel Creek Dam, has 80 miles of storm drain lines, and 10 pump stations that all discharge to San Francisco Bay.
+The City maintains the Laurel Creek Dam, has 130 miles of storm drain lines, and 10 pump stations that all discharge to San Francisco Bay.
 The city is also protected against high tides and wind-generated waves from San Francisco Bay through a three-mile bayfront levee system.

 The Marina Lagoon is a 1,400-acre-foot water storage facility that was created from remnants of O'Neill Slough and Seal Slough and was dredged and leveed to provide flood protection and recreational opportunities.
 The lagoon captures water flowing from the 16th Avenue Drainage Channel, 19th Avenue Drainage Channel, and Laurel Creek.
 The three tributaries provide a source of freshwater runoff during the winter.
+The Marina Lagoon pump station is a critical flood-control infrastructure system.
 Circulation and water quality in the Marina Lagoon are enhanced by allowing bay water from Belmont Slough to flow into the lagoon at the O'Neil Tide Gate.